What You’ll Learn in This Article

 Similar to the tomatoes at the grocery store or a shirt you buy online, there are acceptable limits that agencies have set for each compound and they are all listed in a cannabis product’s certificate of analysis, which shows the lab testing results and allows consumers to ensure the products they consume are free of unwanted residual solvents, microbiological contaminants, mycotoxins, heavy metals, and pesticides that can compromise a person’s immune system.

-Lab testing is the only way to know the cannabinoid makeup and terpene profile of the cannabis product you’re consuming.
+Testing marijuana is the only way to know the cannabinoid makeup and terpene profile of the cannabis product.
 These two variables are the most important to consider when selecting your cannabis for effect, as they will directly influence the experience you will have.

-Because cannabis is influenced so much from the environment in which it grows, a cultivar grown in one part of the world might look the same as an identical cultivar grown elsewhere, but it could contain different amounts of cannabinoids and terpenes, which can change your experience.
+Because cannabis is influenced so much by the environment in which it grows, a cultivar grown in one part of the world might look the same as an identical cultivar grown elsewhere, but it could contain different amounts of cannabinoids and terpenes, which can change your experience.
 In simple terms, one cultivator’s Blue Dream may have different potency and chemical makeup than another’s.
+Medical marijuana testing labs use cannabis testing equipment to determine this chemical makeup.
+For example, a cannabis lab technician may use a THC testing machine to measure the presence of this psychoactive compound.
 It is important to pay attention to the amounts of cannabinoids and terpenes present in cannabis prior to consumption to best anticipate the effects you may experience.

 The information contained in this site is provided for informational purposes only, and should not be construed as medical or legal advice.